seagleNet/permfixer/README.md

 [![woodpecker-ci](https://ci.seagle.sh/api/badges/1/status.svg)](https://ci.seagle.sh/repos/1)

 A little program that watches directories recursively and makes sure all files and directories are in line with the configured owner, group and mode.
-It's only been tested and should only work on linux.
+It's been written for Linux specifically and does not work on any other OS.

 The program doesn't stop until it's killed or if all watched directories have been deleted.
-The program can also be started with as a systemd service - see an example below.
+It can also be started as a systemd service - see the example below.

-Some log is written into stdout/stderr.
+Logs are written to stdout/stderr.

 ## Usage